mheiges/vagrant-webdev/README.md

 In short, for OS X hosts, I recommend using the Landrush plugin and using a vagrant configuration something like

     config.vm.hostname = 'sa.vm.toxodb.org'
-    config.landrush.tld = vm.toxodb.org
+    config.landrush.tld = 'vm.toxodb.org'

-and installing a website named `sa.vm.toxodb.org`.
+and installing your website with a matching hostname, e.g. `sa.vm.toxodb.org`.
 (The `sa` name is not important, you can choose any name you prefer).

+With this setup, pointing your browser at http://sa.vm.toxodb.org/ will show you the virtual machine, http://toxodb.org/ will take you to the live production website.